berkeleybop/berkeleybop.github.io/best_practice.md

     - AVOID:
        - making PRs too large
        - mixing orthogonal concerns in one PR.
 Generally 1PR = 1 issue
+       - mixing in formatting changes on sections of the code unrelated to the semantic changes you are making
        - working on a PR for too long a time without feedback from others
        - working on "invisible" branches.
 ALWAYS make a PR, ALWAYS push.
 You can mark as draft!
 - use GitHub Milestones to plan releases